Welcome to our Muskie Fishing Home Page

 Muskie Have Super Sharp Teeth

 Their teeth are another level up from northern pike.
-While a 40 pound mono or fluorocarbon leader will get the job done with most bigger pike, that will definitely not get the job done against a big muskie.
+While a 40 pound mono or fluorocarbon leader will get the job done with most bigger pike, it will definitely not get the job done against a big muskie.
 Many anglers go up to 100 pound mono or fluorocarbon leaders or they just use steel leaders.
 Don’t forget the needle nose pliers.
 You’re going to need them if you get a big muskie in the boat.

 Muskie Will Hit Right at the Boat